vjdhama/vjdhama.github.io/source/_posts/2014-12-03-how-to-use-gmaps4rails-gem-in-rails.markdown

 date: 2014-12-03 01:31:08 +0530
 comments: true
 categories: ['ruby', 'google maps']
+keywords: tutorial, google maps, gmaps4rails, turbolinks
+description: How to use gmaps4rails gem for generating google maps
 ---

-Today I hope to clear basic concepts related to integrating `Gmaps4Rails` gem and google maps in general.
+Today I hope to clear basic concepts related to integrating google maps in rails app.
+We will be using `Gmaps4Rails` gem for it.
 I will also discuss some common gotchas related to it.

 ## First things first